Dashboard Rot: Why Grafana Has 500 Unused Dashboards

 For each dashboard, you need four categories of metrics:

-View metrics tell you whether anyone actually looks at this dashboard.
+Tell you whether anyone actually looks at this dashboard.
 Track views in the last 30 days, unique viewers (one person looking 50 times is different from 50 people looking once), and the last viewed date.
-A dashboard that hasn’t been viewed in 90 days is a strong deletion candidate.
+A dashboard that hasn't been viewed in 90 days is a strong deletion candidate.

-Ownership metadata identifies who’s responsible.
+Identifies who's responsible.
 Look for owner tags, team assignments, and the original creator.
 Dashboards without clear ownership are the hardest to make decisions about because nobody feels empowered to delete them.

-Quality indicators flag technical problems.
-Count broken panels (those referencing deleted datasources), total panel count (excessive complexity suggests the dashboard should be split), and check for common naming anti-patterns like “Copy of” or “test” in the title.
+Flag technical problems.
+Count broken panels (those referencing deleted datasources), total panel count (excessive complexity suggests the dashboard should be split), and check for common naming anti-patterns like "Copy of" or "test" in the title.

 Grafana Enterprise includes usage statistics out of the box.
 For Grafana OSS, you can track views through API audit logs, a reverse proxy that logs dashboard access, or custom middleware.
 The implementation details matter less than having some data to work with.